Skip The Basics Links

 We appreciate your confirmation.
 When you open a Capital One 360 Business Savings account(s) with us, we collect some information for tax reporting purposes.
 Occasionally, we have to ask our customers to re-certify the details provided.
 This is important because if we don't have a complete certification on file for you, you could become subject to backup withholding.
 This would mean that 28% of each interest payment would be automatically provided to the IRS.

-Banking, Credit Card, Auto Finance, and Home Loan products and services are offered by the Capital One family of companies, including Capital One Bank (USA), N.A. and Capital One, N.A.
-NMLS ID 453156, Members FDIC.
+Banking and lending products and services are offered by Capital One, N.A.
+NMLS ID 453156, and